-To determine the reliability of the network, it would utilize the Packet Delivery Ratio (PDR), as shown in Figure 7a.
+To determine the reliability of the network, it would utilize the Packet Delivery Ratio (PDR), as shown in Fig 7a.
 When making decisions, CA-RPL considers link quality (PQ) and traffic load to avoid pathways that are either too crowded or too sluggish.
-Its learning system continuously strengthens successful routes, making delivery promises more reliable and calculated (22).
+Its learning system continuously strengthens successful routes, making delivery promises more reliable and calculated (22) Fig 7 shows Packet Delivery Ratio and End-to-End Delay.